Pakistan launches deadly strikes in Afghanistan

 The two countries have been locked in an increasingly bitter dispute since the Taliban authorities retook control of Afghanistan in 2021.

-It said the strikes were carried out in response to a suicide blast at a Shia mosque in Islamabad two weeks ago and other more recent suicide bombings in northwest Pakistan, including one on Saturday.
+Islamabad launched the strikes after a suicide blast at a Shia mosque in Islamabad two weeks ago and other such attacks more recently in northwestern Pakistan.

-The Islamic State group had claimed responsibility for the mosque bombing, which killed at least 40 people and wounded more than 160 in the deadliest attack on Islamabad since 2008.
+The Islamic State group had claimed responsibility for the mosque bombing, which killed at least 40 people and wounded more than 160 in the deadliest attack in Islamabad since 2008.

-The October border violence ended with a ceasefire brokered by Qatar and Turkey, but several subsequent rounds of talks in Doha and Istanbul have failed to produce a lasting deal.

-Security issues are at the heart of the conflict, with Islamabad repeatedly accusing Kabul of harbouring militant groups, particularly the Pakistani Taliban, that launch attacks on its soil.
+The militant group's regional chapter, Islamic State-Khorasan, also claimed a deadly suicide bombing at a Kabul restaurant last month.